Komonodrg-portfolio/Mission/README.md

 ### 🤝 2. **Impact Local Businesses**

-I'm also applying my growing skills to support **local businesses in need of tech help**, with a focus on **practical, cost-effective solutions**.
+I'm also applying my growing skills to support **real-world local businesses in need of tech help**, with a focus on **practical, cost-effective solutions**.

 #### 🌾 Small Farm Project